NeptuneMagicSauce/CatPi/README.md

 - logic: bug sometimes dispense zero or very little: detect and dispense again needs to detect eat events

+- have interia in the Dial
+  so that it's easy to use for small and big changes

 - logging
   log eat events and dispense events log weight signal raw and processed